Narbonnaise en Méditerranée

 About Narbonnaise en Méditerranée

-Narbonnaise en Méditerranée Regional Nature Park protects approximately 80,000 hectares of coastal Mediterranean landscapes in the Occitanie region, stretching along the Aude coast from Narbonne to the Spanish border approaches.
-Created in 2003, it encompasses a remarkable mosaic of coastal lagoons, salt marshes, garrigue shrubland, maritime grasslands, and rocky cliffs.
+Narbonnaise en Méditerranée Regional Nature Park protects approximately 80,100 hectares of coastal Mediterranean landscapes in the Occitanie region, stretching along the Aude coast from Narbonne toward the Spanish border.
+[1] Created on December 18, 2003, it encompasses a remarkable mosaic of coastal lagoons, salt marshes, garrigue shrubland, maritime grasslands, and rocky cliffs, including 20,000 hectares of marine waters.
 The park represents one of the best-preserved stretches of the western Mediterranean coastline, where the Corbières hills meet the sea and where extensive lagoon systems support exceptional biodiversity.
+[2]

 Wildlife Ecosystems

 The park's lagoons and marshes host internationally significant populations of greater flamingos, with thousands present year-round creating iconic pink spectacles against the blue lagoon waters.
 Breeding birds include slender-billed gulls, Mediterranean gulls, Audouin's gulls, and tern colonies on islets within the lagoons.
-The garrigue supports Bonelli's eagle, short-toed eagle, and roller.
+The park territory is home to approximately 300 bird species, representing 60% of all European bird species.
+[1] The garrigue supports Bonelli's eagle, short-toed eagle, and roller.
 Steppe-like grasslands around the lagoons harbor little bustards and stone-curlews.
 The marine waters support bottlenose dolphins, and European eels use the lagoon system as critical habitat during their complex life cycle.

 Flora Ecosystems

 Vegetation ranges from halophytic communities on salt-saturated lagoon margins through garrigue dominated by kermes oak, rosemary, and wild thyme to remnant maritime pine forests on stabilized dunes.
 The lagoon-sea interface supports Posidonia seagrass beds offshore and saltmarsh communities along protected shores.
-The Clape massif, a limestone block projecting into the coastal plain, supports rich Mediterranean flora including orchids, cistus species, and aromatic herbs.
+The Clape massif supports rich Mediterranean flora including orchids, cistus species, and aromatic herbs.
 The dune systems retain rare psammophilic plant communities increasingly scarce elsewhere on developed Mediterranean coasts.
-Over 1,700 plant species have been recorded within the park.
+Over 2,000 plant species have been recorded within the park territory, representing 43% of all plant species found in France.
+[1]

 Geology